 This blackberry poppy seed cake is a celebration of late summer flavors, particularly blackberry and basil, which are growing in abundance in my garden (the basil, thankfully) and neighborhood at this time of year.
 This cake recipe features an easy, moist cake packed full of poppy seeds, with alternating layers of vibrant purple blackberry basil jam and a lightly sweetened mascarpone cream frosting.
 I've dressed it up with a delicate caramel sauce drip and a fruit crown of late summer bounty.

 The glorious combination of sweet, acidic blackberries and creamy mascarpone is one I discovered a few summers ago.
 I put together a honey blackberry mascarpone ice cream during my race to use up another 5 pound container of mascarpone cheese.
-(I also made this chocolate coffee mascarpone tart, and this lemon mascarpone ice cream with a red currant swirl)
+I also made this chocolate coffee mascarpone tart, and this lemon mascarpone ice cream with a red currant swirl.
+If you need something quick and easy, there's also grilled peaches with honey and mascarpone.

-And for other cake recipes with jam, there's my brown sugar cake with rhubarb compote and creme fraiche buttercream.
+And for other cake recipes with jam, there's my brown sugar cake with rhubarb compote and creme fraiche buttercream, and this pineapple jam that would make a wonderful cake filling!

 The poppy seed cake is my adaptation of a well loved poppy seed loaf cake published in the NY Times.
 It's filled to the brim with poppy seeds soaked in warm milk to tenderize their tough outer shell and release extra flavor.
 It's delicate, moist and has a slightly nutty flavor and fun textural crunch that is a nice foil for the creamy mascarpone.